5-inch/38-caliber gun: Characteristics

 At the end of recoil, the counter-recoil system moves the housing forward again until it is back "in battery," and holds it there at any gun elevation.
 A chamber in the housing is filled with compressed air.
 At the rear of this chamber is a 3.5 in cylindrical hole with a chevron packing.
 Projecting through the hole is a movable piston that abuts the back of the slide (see picture).
 The air pressure in the chamber attempts to push the piston out of the chamber, but the piston can't move because of the slide.
-Therefore, since the piston can't go backwards, the air pressure in the chamber forces the housing forward.
+Therefore, since the piston can't go backward, the air pressure in the chamber forces the housing forward.
 When the gun is in battery, the pressure in this chamber is about 1500 psi.
 During recoil, the pressure rises to about 2250 psi.